coblo/gui-demo/specs/spec-0004-smartlicense.md

 ## Purpose

 Allow content owners to offer, sell and verify content lincenses via blockchain.
-This document specifies an open stream named `smartlicense` and the associated data structures and transaction models that can be used to publish and verify machine readable licenses and contracting rules.git
+This document specifies an multiple streams and the associated  data structures and transaction models that can be used to publish and verify  machine readable licenses and contracting rules.

 ## Schema